Autocomplete Live Search Box using PHP, MySQL and Ajax

 php ajax autocomplete search from database exampleTest the Application

 Check that Apache and MySQL services are running in the XAMPP control panel.
-Run localhost/hints in the browser.
-You will see the home page as displayed below:
+Run localhost/live_search in the browser.
+You will see the home page.

 Enter the Name and email id and start typing in the city or residence field.
 It should display a list of suggested city names as you start typing, see below: